joelvegas20/clarity-ia-agent-extension/README.md

 ### Testing a Contract

 1. Navigate to the "Testing" tab
-2. Select the contract to test (nft.clar, collection.clar, wallet.clar, auth.clar)
+2. Select the contract to test (example: nft.clar, collection.clar, wallet.clar, auth.clar)
 3. Click "Run Tests" to execute the automated tests
 4. Review the test results in the bottom panel